nert-nlp/streusle/CONLLULEX.md

     * Thus, for the tokens *have a good experience w*, the respective LEXTAG values are:

-       - *have*: `B-V-v.stative` - begins an MWE, verbal, stative supersense
+       - *have*: `B-V.LVC.full-v.stative` - begins an MWE, verbal, subtype LVC.full (full light verb construction), stative supersense
        - *a*: `o-DET` - not part of any MWE, but contained within one; determiner, no supersense
        - *good*: `o-ADJ` - not part of any MWE, but contained within one; adjective, no supersense
        - *experience*: `I_` - attaches to the most recent non-`O`/`o` token (*have*) to join it in a strong MWE